 Japanese wickerwork objects are the fruits of a long tradition of bamboo weaving, and have been attracting an ever-increasing number of collectors in recent years.
 They have risen to the status of highly acclaimed artworks, and have been seen at major institutions, most notably the Musée du Quai Branly - Jacques Chirac, in an exhibition titled “Fendre l’Air, Art of Bamboo in Japan” (November 27th 2018 through April 7th 2019) which Galerie Mingei actively participated in producing.

 Promoting the continued and enduring recognition of this art and encouraging contemporary creation are Galerie Mingei’s main objectives as it sets out to award an annual prize.
 The competition for this prize is open to all Japanese artists regardless of age, and particularly to those who use bamboo as their medium.
 Artists may also enter the competition as many times as they wish.

 A call for submissions was launched in Japan in September of 2019, and twenty-seven artists responded.
 In mid-April 2020, a pre-selection based on the criteria of technical mastery, innovation and creativity was made using photographs.

 Although the world of bamboo has traditionally been predominantly male, it is interesting to note that three of the eleven finalists’ works selected were created by young women.

-The 2020 jury will meet at Musée national des arts asiatiques - Guimet on November 24th and is made up of:
+The 2020 jury met at Musée national des arts asiatiques - Guimet on January 26th and is made up of:

 1 - Sophie MAKARIOU